 "Go to the ant, thou sluggard; consider her ways" - why this byline for a blog on slow academia?
 The phrase, as you may know, comes from Proverbs 6:6.
 The context is an exhortation against indolence: Go to the ant, thou sluggard; consider her ways, and be wise: Which having no guide, overseer, or ruler, … Continue reading Lazy ants win!

 If you have spent the year in top gear, I hope you have the opportunity for a break over Christmas and the New Year.
 Here in Sydney, the days are balmy (if not stinking hot) and I end 2016 in a healthier and more secure place than one year ago.
-I hope the same can … Continue reading A restful new year
+I hope the same can … Continue reading Break time

 While I was doing my PhD, I used to dread being asked about my hobbies, mostly because I didn't have any.
 I still don't have any hobbies, but I have lots of other things: (in no particular order) a 3 day a week academic job, two children (10 and 3), a partner, a house and … Continue reading What are your hobbies?